prathmeshjagtap/components_Library/comments.md

-I have Submitted all submitted all the P1 features during week two aka the first submission , and the are Approved also
+I have Submitted all the P1 features during week two aka the first submission , and they are Approved